 - Following manufacturer’s instructions, attach the overall buttons and buckles.
 The instructions that came with our Dritz buckles were quite easy, and you get to hit something with a hammer!

 - Thread the neck strap through the buckles, making sure to not twist the strap loop.
 Here is what the threading pattern looks like from the front of one buckle and the back of the other.

 - Mark the position for the buttons.
 We put ours 1½” in from each side edge and an equal 1½” from the top piped edge.

 - Insert the button Tack from the back through to the front at your marked points.

 NOTE: Do one button at a time.

 - Make sure your button cap is sitting absolutely flat on a hard surface.
-I used my cutting mat.
-When the two pieces are in position, cover up the back of the tack with a piece of fabric to protect it, and WHACK it several times with a hammer.
+When the two pieces are in position, cover up the back of the Tack with a piece of fabric to protect it, and WHACK it several times with a hammer.
 Make your swings strong and even.
-It takes some force to drive the tack into place and you don’t want any twisting.
+It takes some force to drive the Tack into place and you don’t want any twisting.